budach/pysster/README.md

 * optional use of structure information, handcrafted features and recurrent layers
 * seamless CPU or GPU computation

-The corresponding *Bioinformatics* paper can be found [here](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty222/4962494).
+If you found our tool useful for your work, please cite the accompanying *Bioinformatics* paper ([link](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty222/4962494)).

 If you run into bugs, missing documentation or if you have a feature request, feel free to open an issue.